strapi/strapi/docs/3.0.0-beta.x/plugins/email.md

 ## Configure the plugin

-The plugin provides you a settings page where you can define the email provider you want to use.
+### Install the provider you want
-You will also be able to add some configuration.

-- Click on **Plugins** in the left menu
-- Click on the cog button on the **Email** plugin line

-## Install new providers

-By default Strapi provides a local email system.
-You might want to send email with a third party.
+By default Strapi provides a local email system ([sendmail](https://www.npmjs.com/package/sendmail)).
+If you want to use a third party to send emails, you need to install the correct provider module.
+Otherwise you can skip this part and continue to [Configure your provider](#configure-your-provider).

 You can check all the available providers developed by the community on npmjs.org - [Providers list](https://www.npmjs.com/search?q=strapi-provider-email-)